andyvandy/summer_game_theory_repo/README.md

 The main file is IPD_simulation.py, all settings are stored in IPD_functions/IPD_config.py

 Setting the number of simulations to 1 will result in the above html output.
-Any greater number of simulations will save the data to a json file which can the nbe used to make graphs with IPD_functions/grapher.py and then viewed in a similar format as above using IPD_functions/viewer.py .
+Any greater number of simulations will save the data to a json file which can then be used to make graphs with IPD_functions/grapher.py and then viewed in a similar format as above using IPD_functions/viewer.py .

 ##### Required packages
     -networkx